grwlf/vkhs/README.md

 ====

 VKHS provides access to [Vkontakte](http://vk.com) social network, popular mainly in Russia.
 Library can be used to login into the network as a standalone application (OAuth implicit flow as they call it).
-Having the access token, it is possible to call various API methods to query audio files or retrieve wall messages.
-For now, vkhs offers limited error detection and no captcha support.
+Having the access token, it is possible to call various API methods to -query audio files- (disabled by VK) or retrieve wall messages.

 Features
 ========

-* Provide access to VK API.
+* Provides access to VK API.
 Interface options include: VK monad and `vkq` command line tool.
-* Use HTTPS protocol.
+* Uses HTTPS protocol.
-* Solve login form interaction, may be used to operate new/disposable VK accounts.
+* Solves login form interaction, may be used to operate new/disposable VK accounts.
-* VK monad is an interruptable coroutine.
-The superwiser supports ondemand re-login, and may be used for long-running tasks.
+* VK monad is designed as an interruptable coroutine.
+The supervisor supports ondemand re-login, and may be used for long-running tasks.
 * Project includes a set of `Web.VKHS.API.Simple` wrappers designed to be copied into `runhaskell` scripts and tweaked according to ones need.
+* No more dependencies on curlhs/taglib.

 Issues
 ======

-* Still no support for captchas, one probably should hack `defaultSuperwiser` and add them
+* Still no support for captchas, one probably should hack `defaultSupervisor` and add them.
-* Network connection timeout is not handled by superwiser
+* Network connection timeout is not handled by the coroutine supervisor.
 * Minor issues here and there.
 Use `git grep FIXME` to find them
-* File uploading still not functioning
+* File uploading still not functioning.
+* Lots grammatical mistakes.
+Any corrections will be kindly accepted.

 Installing
 ==========